Mechanical engineer

 Entry requirements

-Throughout the course, apprentices spend at least 20% of their working hours at university.
+Throughout the course, apprentices spend up to 20% of their working hours at university.
 They can be existing employees looking to develop their careers, or new applicants to the business.

 Applicants must: